 In this article, I suggest 3 key aspects of real networking so you build real relationships; these are people that will give you support, advice, and introductions when you need it the most.
+A network that will actually help you!
 We’re going to:

-- how it’s a mix of intentional planning and recognizing serendipitous encounters, and
+- How it’s a mix of intentional planning and recognizing serendipitous encounters

 My friend and technologist Chris Buehler stated: “You don’t have to ask a lot of your network to get a lot out of it.”
 He’s right.
 We’re not asking for a lot, but the benefits are huge.

 For most people, time and reputation are more precious than money, our networks have value because our relationships have value.
 Makes sense.
 As humans, we value things that are scarce: our time, finances, true love, trust, and letting your child loose on a bike without training wheels for the first time.

 Compare that to the classic ‘networking event’ and my point is clear.
 Shaking hands with 30 people and exchanging contact information isn’t scarce, and we don’t value it.
 You wouldn’t look for a meaningful personal relationship by handing out your contact to 30 people at a concert or pub, so why do we think this is of any value at a networking event?

 Great business relationships look way more like friendships than cold business transactions.
 Having common interests has been an effective tool in business networking since the dawn of time (ever heard of golf?).
 Think of your “connections” like “relationships”.
 Your network is precious, it has value, and anything that has value is worth putting some time toward.